lucarge/six-months-after-typescript/README.md

 ## Provide a swiss-knife to work with types

 Types are not that helpful if you're not able to manipulate them properly.
-TypeScript provides loads of helper types to deal with them (`NonNullable`, `ReturnType`, `Arguments`, `Partial` and so on), but for our custom types we needed to build them by ourself.
+TypeScript provides loads of helper types to deal with them (`NonNullable`, `ReturnType`, `Parameters`, `Partial` and so on), but for our custom types we needed to build them by ourself.

 That why we introduced `MapExtractor`, `ListExtractor`, `MapKey`, `PromisedReturnType` as soon as possible in our codebase: avoiding types duplication is the key for a better developer experience.